canonical/kernel-docs/docs/reference/kernel-upload-rights.rst

 applying should align with the general profile outlined in the previous section and meet the criteria listed below:

-1. A thorough understanding of the Ubuntu kernel patch submission process
+1. A thorough understanding of the Ubuntu kernel patch submission process:

    a.
 Demonstrates an understanding of this process by having submitted
-      multiple patches which were accepted over a six-month development cycle
+      multiple patches which were accepted over a six-month development cycle.

    b.
 Demonstrates an understanding of this process by having reviewed and
-      Ack'd/Nack'd multiple patches over a six-month development cycle
+      Ack'd/Nack'd multiple patches over a six-month development cycle.

-2. A thorough understanding of the Ubuntu release cycle and associated milestone and freeze dates
+2. A thorough understanding of the Ubuntu release cycle and associated milestone and freeze dates.

-3. A thorough understanding of the Ubuntu Kernel :ref:`sru-cycle-cadence`
+3. A thorough understanding of the Ubuntu Kernel :ref:`sru-cycle-cadence`.

-4. A thorough understanding of the upstream kernel development cycle and how it relates to the Ubuntu kernel development cycle
+4. A thorough understanding of the upstream kernel development cycle and how it relates to the Ubuntu kernel development cycle.

 5. Demonstrate a chain of trust by having multiple sponsored kernel uploads over a six-month development cycle by various existing members of the